ets-labs/python-dependency-injector/docs/providers/singleton.rst

 Singleton providers and multi-threading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:py:class:`Singleton` provider is thread-safe and could be used in
+:py:class:`Singleton` provider is NOT thread-safe and should be used in
+multi-threading applications with manually controlled locking.

+:py:class:`ThreadSafeSingleton` is a thread-safe version of
+:py:class:`Singleton` and could be used in multi-threading applications
-multi-threading applications without any negative impact.
-Race condition on
+without any additional locking.
-singleton's initialization is escaped by using a global reentrant mutex -
-:py:obj:`dependency_injector.utils.GLOBAL_LOCK`.

 Also there could be a need to use thread-scoped singletons and there is a
 special provider for such case - :py:class:`ThreadLocalSingleton`.